yagnadeepxo/challenge/full-stack-challenge/README.md

 This will be the home page `/` route, and you will need to take the `token.json` data, or any token data of your choosing, and display the tokens in a list and using the appropriate APIs to fetch the missing data (i.e. price data)

-- *CRUD FUNCTIONALITY:*
+##### => CRUD FUNCTIONALITY

 There also needs to be a button on the explore page that creates a new token (anyone can call it)

-- Add Token Button: There should be a button to add a new token.
+- **Add Token Button:** There should be a button to add a new token.
-- Add Token Modal: When the user clicks the "Add Token" button, a modal appears with a form to add a new token.
+- **Add Token Modal**: When the user clicks the "Add Token" button, a modal appears with a form to add a new token.
+   - use a modal provider with zustand for the state management of your modal
-- Form Validation: The form should be validated using Zod.
+- **Form Validation:** The form should be validated using Zod.
-- Form Implementation: Use react-hook-form for the form implementation.
+- **Form Implementation:** Use react-hook-form for the form implementation.
-- Create Token Hook: Upon form submission, call the useCreateToken hook.
+- **Create Token Hook:** Upon form submission, call the useCreateToken hook.
-- Create Token API: The useCreateToken hook should call the /api/token/ endpoint to create a new token in the database.
+- **Create Token API:** The useCreateToken hook should call the /api/token/ endpoint to create a new token in the database.
-- Cache Invalidation: Ensure cache invalidation is properly implemented when a new token is created.
+- **Cache Invalidation:** Ensure cache invalidation is properly implemented when a new token is created.
+   - this ensures that the tokens listed update accordingly in real-time whenever you mutate the database data with CRUD operations
-- Toast Notifications: Show toast notifications for both success and failure of the token creation.
+- **Toast Notifications:** Show toast notifications for both success and failure of the token creation.

 ![Explore Page](https://github.com/Wysdom-xyz/engineering-challenges/blob/main/full-stack-challenge/public/images/explore-page.png?raw=true)